GoDaddy Review: Is GoDaddy a good web hosting company? Are they worth the price? and what’s up with their confusing money-back policy?

 To assist you to boost your revenue, GoDaddy also provides SEO advice (to help you to rank on search engines such as Google), an abandoned cart retrieval feature, and the capability to link your website to your social networking shops such as Facebook.

-After reviewing GoDaddy’s site builder, it is clear all GoDaddy websites are mobile friendly and permit for debit and credit card payments, in addition to using PayPal and Apple Pay through a trustworthy merchant service named Square.
+After reviewing GoDaddy’s site builder, it is clear all GoDaddy websites are mobile-friendly and permit debit and credit card payments, in addition to using PayPal and Apple Pay through a trustworthy merchant service named Square.

-GoDaddy’s eCommerce program is great for individuals or smallish companies seeking to market many different merchandises.
+GoDaddy’s eCommerce program is great for individuals or smallish companies seeking to market different merchandise.

 But its product limit, however, it is not the most scalable eCommerce builder in the marketplace.

 We would actually recommend that you save your money and just use the free Woocommerce plugin to run all of your e-commerce needs.

 GoDaddy is not the best in regards to the needs of portfolio or photography websites.

 Even so, GoDaddy’s site builder has picture galleries with a plethora of stock photographs available, and you’ll be able to embed audio and video in YouTube/Vimeo and SoundCloud respectively.